cal-sailing/wind2web/README.txt

 ===============================================================================================================================================
 This document contains:
     - a description of the CSC wind data web posting system
-    - installation instructions
+    - install instructions

-This system gets wind data from a csc machine running weewx a nd pushes the data to Appspot.
+The system gets wind data from a csc machine running weewx and pushes the data to Appspot.
 Once the data is pushed, it is displayed on the appspot page.
+(Jorrit has the access to the appspot page)

 last updated: 08-29-2020
 info: cyril: cyrilbiz@gmail.com